apkille/Gabs.jl/README.md

 Thus, a large class of continuous variable quantum information can be efficiently simulated on a classical computer, lending to applications in quantum cryptography, quantum machine learning, integrated quantum photonics, and more.
 Gabs.jl provides a high-level [Julia](https://julialang.org) interface for straightforward and high performance implementations of Gaussian quantum systems.

+See the detailed [suggested readings & references page](https://apkille.github.io/Gabs.jl/dev/bibliography/) for a background on quantum information with Gaussian states.

 ## Installation

 To install Gabs.jl, start Julia and run the following command: